MikeEllis-personal/DMXfire/README.md

 1. PIO then pulls data from the DMA, triggering a DREQ, and sends the stop bits (8us), the start bit (4us), then 8 data bits.
 1. Upon receipt of the DREQ, DMA sends the next byte to the PIO input FIFO
 1. When the entire Universe has been DMA'd, the DMA raises a processor interrupt
-1. When the DMA interrupt is received, the processor resets the PIO and restarts the DMA
+1. When the DMA interrupt is received, the processor resets the PIO and restarts the DMA - or maybe a timer would be better, every 25ms?

 TODO: Need to make sure that the last few values aren't lost in the FIFO before the PIO has chance to send them